 - Jesus Christ: Source of salvation; unites believers in one body.

-- The Holy Spirit: Seals believers; empowers them to live for God.
+- The Holy Spirit: seals believers and empowers them to live for God.

 - Believers (The Church): Paul’s message; call to unity and maturity.

-- Satan (The Devil): Opponent in spiritual warfare; addressed in chapter 6.
+- Satan (The Devil): Opponent in spiritual warfare; see in chapter 6.

 About Ephesians 1-6

-The Book of Ephesians was written as a letter to the church in Ephesus.
-It is a powerful explanation of God’s plan for salvation.
-It also explains how believers should live in light of that truth.
-Chapters 1-6 offer a combination of theological insights.
-They describe what God has done for believers.
-Additionally, they give practical instructions on how Christians should live their faith.
+The Book of Ephesians is a letter to the church in Ephesus.
+It outlines God’s plan for salvation.
+It also explains how believers should live.
+Chapters 1-6 give theological insights about God’s actions for believers.
+These chapters also give practical guidance on living out their faith.

 Chapters 1-3 focus on God’s purpose through Jesus Christ.
 They highlight themes like salvation by grace and spiritual blessings in Christ.
 Another theme is unity between Jews and Gentiles.
 Paul explains how God’s eternal plan is fulfilled through Jesus and the church.

-Ephesus was a major city in the Roman Empire.
-It was known for its wealth and commerce.
-The city was also famous for the Temple of Artemis, one of the Seven Wonders of the Ancient World.
-It was also a hub for pagan worship and idolatry, making it a challenging environment for the early church.
-Paul’s letter to the Ephesians aimed to encourage the Christian community.
-It instructed them as they navigated their faith in this context.
+Ephesus was an important city in the Roman Empire, known for its wealth and trade.
+It housed the Temple of Artemis, one of the Seven Wonders of the Ancient World.
+The city was recognized for pagan worship, creating challenges for the early church.
+Paul’s letter to the Ephesians aimed to strengthen the Christian community’s faith.

 BibleProject